Christoph33one/spaced-out/README.md

-# Space Quiz. 🚀
+# Spaced Out. 🚀

-👨🏻‍🚀 The Space  Quiz game is a short quiz on space travel.
+👨🏻‍🚀 Spaced Out is a short quiz on space travel.
 This quick quiz will test your space knowledge on planets, rocket science and space history.
-Don't worry about a count down sequence with this game, just take your time to answer as best as you can, enjoy!
+Just take your time to answer as best as you can, enjoy and good luck!

 # List of contents
 <li><a href="#design ">Design</a></li>